-Affiliated Associate Professor, Departments of Humanities & Cultural Studies, Women's & Gender Studies, and Africana Studies
+Affiliated Professor, Departments of Humanities & Cultural Studies and Women's & Gender Studies

 Office: CIS 3050

-Cultural Studies, Feminist Media Studies, Black feminist thought, Performance auto/ethnography.
+Cultural Studies, Feminist Media Studies, Black Feminist Thought, Autoethnography.